castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 - `consider_anti_affinity` (Boolean) Defines if anti-affinity should be considered when scaling the workload.
 	If enabled, requiring host ports, or having anti-affinity on hostname will force all recommendations to be deferred.

+<a id="nestedblock--confidence"></a>
+### Nested Schema for `confidence`

+Optional:

+- `threshold` (Number) Defines the confidence threshold for applying recommendations.
+The smaller number indicates that we require fewer metrics data points to apply recommendations.

 <a id="nestedblock--downscaling"></a>